danfarh/object-detection/README.md

 This repository contains code for training and evaluating an object detection model using YOLOv5 on the road signs dataset.

 ## Dataset
-The road signs dataset used for this project contains images of various road signs belonging to the following 4 classes: traffic light, stop sign, speed limit sign, and crosswalk.
+The road signs dataset used for this project contains images of various road signs belonging to the following 4 classes: traffic lights, stop signs, speed limit signs, and crosswalks.
 The dataset is small and contains only 877 images in total.

 ## Approach
   ### Training: